a-lipson/math/homework/analysis/336/project/sections/discussion.typ

 == Integer Partitions

-[TODO: expand the section on integer partitions, and perhaps give some applications of the object.]
+We will now turn to another

 #definition[
   For $n in NN$, a partition of $n$ is a way to write $n$ as the sum of positive integers where the order of summation does not matter.
   #footnote[If the order of summation matters, then we have a strong composition.]
-]

-#definition[
-  We can represent partitions with Young and Ferrers diagrams.
+  As seen in @activity[Activity Section], partitions can be represented using Young diagrams.
 ]

 #proposition[